Shortest paths in one-counter systems: Abstract

 \section{Abstract}

 We show that any one-counter automaton with $n$ states, if its language is non-empty, accepts some word of length at most $O(n^2)$.
 This closes the gap between the previously known upper bound of $O(n^3)$ and lower bound of $\MyOmega(n^2)$.
-More generally, we prove a tight upper bound on the length of shortest paths between arbitrary configurations in one-counter transition systems.
-Weaker bounds have previously appeared in the literature, and our result offers an improvement.
+More generally, we prove a tight upper bound on the length of shortest paths between arbitrary configurations in one-counter transition systems (weaker bounds have previously appeared in the literature).